behong1999/shop_app/README.md

 # Welcome to NewTypeS

-- NewTypeS, or the name in app is NewTypeS is an online market for top quality plastic models.
+- NewTypeS is an online market for top quality plastic models.

 - The mobile app is fully responsive so you can get your desired models.